How our video system works

 Controlling our Cameras

-We do one of two ways:
+We control them one of two ways:

 To simplify operation, the cameras can store preset positions to quickly and repeatedly move to the same locations (eg pulpit, musicians, etc.).
 The Mac app can set the camera presets built into the cameras.
 (We typically set the camera presets before the service as, for example, musicians may be in a different location from week to week.)